Polprzewodnikowy/SummerCart64/fw/README.md

  0      | SWITCH | TV_TYPE | CIC_TYPE
  x      | R/W    | R/W     | R/W

 - Bits 31:8: Reserved.
-Reads as 0, writes are ignored but it's recommended to be set as 0 for future compatibility
+Reads as 0, writes are ignored but it's recommended to be set as 0 for future compatibility.
 - Bits 7:6 **SWITCH**: Additional bits that can be passed to bootloader, currently unused.
 - Bits 5:4 **TV_TYPE**: Overrides TV type in bootloader.
 Used only when **CIC_TYPE** value is valid (values 1 - 7).
   - 0: PAL TV type
   - 1: NTSC TV type
   - 2: MPAL TV type
-  - 3: No TV type override - use TV type provided by ROM header.
+  - 3: No TV type override - use TV type provided by ROM header
 - Bits 3:0 **CIC_TYPE**: Overrides CIC type in bootloader.
-  - 0: No CIC type override - use CIC type determined from ROM bootcode.
+  - 0: No CIC type override - use CIC type determined from ROM bootcode
   - 1: CIC 5101
   - 2: CIC 6101/7102
   - 3: CIC 6102/7101